 What to Do When Someone with Cerebral Palsy Has a Seizure

-Many parents don’t know what to do when their child has a seizure and panic.
-Being prepared will help keep your child safe and prevent wasting time wondering what to do.
+Many parents don’t know what to do when their child has a seizure and start to panic.
+Being prepared will help keep your child as safe as possible.

-Here are 5 things to do when your someone has a seizure:
+Here are 5 things to do when someone has a seizure:

 - Lay the individual on their side or stomach in an open area.
 This will help prevent choking on saliva or vomit.
 Additionally, it will keep the child from falling over or hitting anything.